11 Things I Still Buy In Plastic

 7. Medication

-I generally avoid it, but if it is something unavoidable and related to my health, I buy it, even if it’s in plastic.
+I generally avoid it, but if it is something unavoidable and related to my health, I buy it.

 Low waste tip: Always look after your health, and eat a variety of wholesome foods, like legumes, veggies, and fruits.

-And if I start feeling sick, I try to prevent & treat it with ingredients that contain natural antibiotics, like ginger, oregano oil, turmeric, garlic, plus drinking lots of tea, lemons, and water.
+If I start feeling sick, I try to prevent & treat it with ingredients that contain natural antibiotics, like ginger, oregano oil, turmeric, and garlic, plus drinking lots of tea, lemons, and water.

 8. Condoms